-- 8. After flushing fresh waterlines, install a new water filter cartridge on the galley sink water filter and/or full-coach water filtration system (if equipped).
-See appropriate filter installation instructions in Section 7 Plumbing. - NOTE: Always purge a new filter with clean running water before using.
-See filter manufacturer's directions included with the filter cartridge. - 9.
-Check the toilet for proper operation. - 10.
-Add water to the holding tank using the toilet flush pedal and galley sink faucet.
-Check to be sure dump valves seal tightly. - 11.
-Check around all appliances for obstructions and ensure that all vent openings are clear. - 12.
-Start refrigerator and check for proper cooling. - 13.
-Clean wall and counter surfaces. - 14.
-Replace batteries, if necessary, and check out electrical system to make sure all lights and electrical components operate. - 15.
+- 13. Start refrigerator and check for proper cooling. - 14.
+Clean wall and counter surfaces. - 15.
+Replace batteries, if necessary, and check out electrical system to make sure all lights and electrical components operate. - 16.
 Check tires for proper cold inflation pressure.
-See "Vehicle Certification Label" in Section 1 - Introduction. - 16.
+See "Vehicle Certification Label" in Section 1 Introduction. - 17.
 After washing accumulated winter grime from the vehicle, it is important to carefully inspect the seams and sealants for separation or cracks that may have appeared around the window frames, vents, and any other joints.
-See "Sealants - Inspection and General Information" at the beginning of this section.
+See Sealants Inspection and General Information at the beginning of this section.
 Resealing is quite simple and the material is quickly and easily applied.
 Appropriate compounds are available from your dealer.
-See the "Sealants - Recommended Application" page in the Supplement Manual provided in your InfoCase.
+See the Sealants Recommended Application page in the Supplement Manual provided in your InfoCase.

 Also inspect weather seals around doors, etc., and if necessary, have a dealer replace immediately.